ming-ddtechcg/nuodb-operator/README.md

  ```
 Once you have completed these steps, verify the NuoDB Operator running in OpenShift project.

 # Deploy the NuoDB Database
 To deploy the NuoDB database into your Kubernetes cluster, make a copy of the nuodb-operator/deploy/cr.yaml file.
-In your new file,  review the configuration parameter values, make any configuration changes you prefer, and run the following command to create your NuoDB database:
+In your new file,  review the configuration parameter values, make any configuration changes you prefer, and run the following command to create your NuoDB database.
+To configure a sample SQL workload review and set the YCSB parameters.

  ```
 kubectl create -n $OPERATOR_NAMESPACE -f cr.yaml